-The charge against the share premium account on issue of the broker warrants was £122,905 and £113,390 net of broker warrants exercised (2020 credit on exercise: £20,640).
-The fair value of these warrants was calculated using the following model inputs
+The charge against the share premium account on issue of the broker warrants was £nil (2021: £122,905) and £nil (2021: £113,390) net of broker warrants exercised.
+The fair value of the broker warrants issued in the prior year was calculated using the inputs set out in the prior year financial statements.